Steve Winwood (album): Reception

+proprieties."
+They identified Winwood's vocals as one of the album's signature components along with some "old Traffic magic".
+Record World believed that songs such as "Vacant Chair" and "Time Is Running Out" would result in "a welcome return to the airwaves" for Winwood.
+Billboard thought that the album was "very pleasing and easy to grasp both rhythmically and lyrically" but lacked the "distinctive lyrical charm" and "spontaneity and crispness" of Winwood's previous work with his other bands.

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "Combined with Stomu Yamashta's ersatz electronic classicism on Go, Winwood's chronic meandering seemed vaguely interesting.
 On its own again, it just seems vague."